8 min read

 3. Communicating with Stakeholders: Notifying employees, clients, and regulatory bodies about the incident and the steps being taken to mitigate its impact.

 This example illustrates how a well-prepared disaster recovery plan can help an organization swiftly recover from a disaster and minimize its impact.
+It also underscores the importance of protecting the organization's data and responding quickly to data breaches.

 1. Disaster Recovery Team